Should we even be talking about how to invest for college students?

 It’s not always possible for college students to begin investing because of finances, the question of how to make money in college can be hard.
-But for those who do, it’s actually a brilliant strategy on a number of fronts.
+But for those who choose to invest in college, it’s actually a brilliant strategy on a number of fronts.

 Why Should a College Student Invest – Why Not Wait Until After Graduation?

 Though we normally think of investing as an activity that can and usually should wait until after graduation, I was able to think of several compelling reasons for starting in college:

-- The student will graduate from college, already having investment experience.
+- Experience: The student will graduate from college, already having investment experience.

-- The student will graduate from college, and already have at least a small investment nest egg – the future time value of that investment can be enormous.
+- Nest egg: The student will graduate from college, and already have at least a small investment nest egg – the future time value of that investment can be enormous.

-- Just getting started is often the single biggest hurdle for a new investor, and if you begin while still in school you’ll have already cleared it.
+- Initiative: Just getting started is often the single biggest hurdle for a new investor, and if you begin while still in school you’ll have already cleared it.

 The student who gains experience investing in college – even at a very low level – will have a big advantage over those who haven’t.